-Militia threat shuts down Oregon statehouse amid walkout | WTOP
+Militia threat shuts down Oregon Statehouse amid walkout | WTOP

 SALEM, Ore.
-(AP) — The president of the Oregon Senate ordered the state Capitol to close on Saturday due to a “possible militia threat” from right-wing protesters as a walkout by Republican lawmakers over landmark climate change legislation dragged on.
+(AP) — The Oregon Capitol was closed Saturday due to a “possible militia threat” from right-wing protesters as a walkout by Republican lawmakers over landmark climate change legislation drags on.

 Republican state senators fled the Legislature — and some, the state — earlier this week to deny the majority Democrats enough votes to take up the climate bill, which would dramatically reduce fossil fuel emissions by 2050.
 It would be the second program of its kind in the nation after California if passed.